Ggplot2

 Overview

 Ggplot2 is the visualisation package of Tidyverse.
-It utilises the grammar of graphics (the gg in ggplot2) to create plots/figures in a layered/compartmentalised fashion.
+It utilises the __grammar of graphics__ (the gg inggplot2`) to create plots/figures in a layered/compartmentalised fashion.

 There are multiple parts of a ggplot2 figure including:

-• The aesthetics: This is the data and what they are mapped to (x axis, y-axis, colour etc.)
+ggplot2object that contains the aesthetics - The aesthetics: This is the data and what they are mapped to (x axis, y-axis, colour etc.)

 Sections